-Farm fresh!
+Farm to table menu!
 Fresh-to-fork!
 Eat local!

 Consumers are eating up the fresh-ingredient craze and demanding restaurants keep pace.